Last Updated on July 12, 2023 by bethrmartin

 A DIY painted outdoor rug is an easy patio flooring solution that will transform your space.

 A painted stenciled deck is a great way to add pattern and interest to an otherwise blah patio space.
+I completed this project in a single weekend, and it’s held strong for a few years now – even in my hot, humid backyard!

 This look can cover an entire wood patio floor or create a faux-painted outdoor carpet to break up the zones of your outdoor room.
 If you aren’t scared of a little paint, this might be your next DIY.